Start by clicking on "Fill out the template"

 Once notarized, the Sublessor and the Sublessee should each keep at least one (1) copy of the notarized document.

 The Civil Code of the Philippines governs the law on contracts and sublease.
-Additionally, other laws such as Republic Act No. 9653 (the "Rent Control Act") as extended by the Housing and Urban Development Coordinating Council Resolution No. 1 Series of 2017 ("HUDCC Resolution No. 1") governs sublease contracts that fall under the following conditions:
+Additionally, other laws such as Republic Act No. 9653 (the "Rent Control Act") as extended by the National Human Settlements Board Resolution No. 2021-02 governs sublease contracts that fall under the following conditions:

 1. The property is located in the National Capital Region or highly urbanized cities and the total monthly rent ranges from One Peso (P1.00) to Ten Thousand Pesos (P10,000.00)